The Most Popular Git Commands for Testers

 How to Configure Git

-Configure a username and email that has to be associated with your commits.
+Configure a username and an email address that must be associated with your commits.
 This is how others will recognize your commits on git branches.

 How to Interact with the Remote Repository